kworkflow/kworkflow/documentation/content/project_structure.rst

 2. After identifying the feature name, see which file is included.
 3. Take a look at the ``<feature_name>_main()`` to understand the code sequence.

+If you add/change/remove options for a feature, you also need to update the Bash and Zsh completions for **kw**.